AbidHossen-CS/hpi-core/README.md

 ## Core Feature: Proof-of-Impact (POI) Engine

 The heart of HPI is the **POI Engine** (located in `/src`).
-It addresses the "Byzantine Oracle" problem—ensuring real-world events are accurately recorded in a digital system without relying on a single source of truth.
+It addresses the "Byzantine Oracle" problem - ensuring real-world events are accurately recorded in a digital system without relying on a single source of truth.

 ### Key Capabilities:
 * **Multi-Party Attestation:** Requires $n$ signatures (e.g., Worker + Community Witness) to transition a claim into a "Verified Proof."